What is a Hotel Reimbursement Stipend?

 All interested applicants must be a licensed peace officer or a prosecutor and must be employed by an agency/department in a full-time capacity.
 Reserved officers, administrative assistants, victim service providers, etc. are ineligible to attend.

 Why doesn’t the program provide food and beverages for meals and breaks during the training?

 The Statewide Strangulation Training/ SST Program is grant funded through the Criminal Justice Department of the Texas Governor’s Office from The Office on Violence Against Women (OVW) in Washington D.C., which sets the guidelines for grant participants.
 One of the conditions of the grant guidelines is funds must not be used for food and beverage items.
-In some cases, a hotel may provide food and beverage items to the program at no cost but it’s not always the case.
-Therefore, when food and beverage items are provided at no cost to the program it is at the discretion of the hotel and the program has no control on what items are served.
+In some cases, an agency or organization may donate food and beverage items to the program at no cost but it’s not always the case.
+Therefore, when food and beverage items are donated at no cost to the program it is at the discretion of the donor and the program has no control on what items are provided.

 What is the dress code for attending the training(s)?

 In order to maintain a professional decorum for students, instructor, and staff the dress code for any training event is business casual- dark denim jeans/slacks, collared shirts, polo style shirts or buttoned down shirts, and closed-toe shoes for both men and women.

 T-SHIRTS, FLIP-FLOPS/SANDALS, and TORN or RIPPED JEANS are not considered business casual

 I have Registered For a training why do I have TO wait For a Confirmation?

 Each training is limited in size and to be fair we must be able to accommodate a set number of students from the hosting agency before confirming registrants from other agencies.